Skip to content

 The passport is used for preventive health care for pregnant women and infants up to the age of five.

-The examinations provided for in the Mother-Child Passport program are an opportunity for the early detection and timely treatment of illnesses and for monitoring the child's development.
+The examinations provided for in the Parent-Child Passport program are an opportunity for the early detection and timely treatment of illnesses and for monitoring the child's development.
 All pregnant women and parents of small children should therefore take the opportunity to ensure the best possible preventive care for mother and child and have these examinations carried out.

 The examinations are carried out by general practitioners or the respective specialists.
 The performance of these examinations during pregnancy and up to the child's 14th month of life is a prerequisite for receiving the full amount of childcare allowance (with the exception of pregnancy ultrasounds, hip ultrasounds and midwife consultations).

-The ultrasound examinations included in the Mother-Child Passport program serve to monitor the child's development and to detect multiple pregnancies.
+The ultrasound examinations included in the Parent-Child Passport program serve to monitor the child's development and to detect multiple pregnancies.
 Ultrasound examinations can provide additional information over and above the clinical examination.
 This means that abnormalities can be detected at an early stage and taken into account or treated as the pregnancy progresses.

 1. 01

 Between the 18th and 22nd week of pregnancy, there is the option of a consultation with a midwife.
 The consultation includes information on the course of pregnancy, birth, the puerperium, breastfeeding, healthy behavior during this period and other support options.
-Midwives who provide consultations as part of the Mother-Child Passport can be found here.
+Midwives who provide consultations as part of the Parent-Child Passport can be found here.

 1. 02